A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Summary

 \section{Summary}

-The two-fluid CR-HD model suffers from a closure problem.
+In this work we have shown that the two-fluid CR-HD model suffers from a non-uniqueness problem at shocks.
 It contains three conservation laws and one additional equation (for the CR pressure) which cannot be cast in a satisfactory conservative form and causes difficulties in its numerical implementation.
 A unique shock jump condition is possible only if one makes an additional assumption.
 The steady-state shock structures can be predicted by assuming a suitable downstream CR pressure/energy (as discussed in section \ref{subsec:closure}).
 There is a degeneracy between the gas and CR pressures (see last paragraph of section \ref{sec:basics}) because of which the solutions may depend on numerics.
-Without fixing the fraction of upstream energy transformed into CR energy and simply relying on the numerical discretization of the non-conservative exchange term involving derivatives $p_{\rm cr} \nabla \cdot {\bf v}$ (or equivalently, ${\bf v} \cdot \nabla p_{\rm cr}$), make the solutions of the two-fluid equations across shocks depend on the details of numerics (e.g., spatial reconstruction, time-stepping, even the CFL number).
-In this work, we have investigated numerical implementation of the two-fluid CR-HD equations.
+Without fixing the fraction of upstream energy transformed into CR energy and simply relying on the numerical discretization of the non-conservative exchange term involving derivatives $p_{\rm cr} \nabla \cdot {\bf v}$ (or equivalently, ${\bf v} \cdot \nabla p_{\rm cr}$), makes the solutions of the two-fluid equations across shocks depend on the details of numerics (e.g., spatial reconstruction, time-stepping, and even the CFL number).
+In this work, we have investigated numerical implementation of the two-fluid CR-HD equations as applied to large scale simulations.
 Our findings are summarized as follows:

 \begin{itemize} \item Numerical solution of the two-fluid equations depends on implementation of the coupling term ($p_{\rm cr}{\nabla \cdot \bf{v}}$ or ${\bf v \cdot \nabla}p_{\rm cr}$).
 We show that the different discretizations do not show an identical solution (Figs. \ref{fig:sodcr1_alldiff} and \ref{fig:sodcr1zoom}).
 This is because of the non-negligible and non-unique contribution of the source term involving a derivative at the shock.